-Wildlife and biodiversity play a crucial role in Southeast Asia and India, both in terms of ecological and economic significance.
-These regions are home to a diverse array of species, including many that are found nowhere else on earth.
+Asia is home to a rich diversity of people and nature.
+Wildlife and biodiversity play a crucial role in Southeast Asia, both in terms of ecological and economic significance.
+These regions are home to a diverse array of species, including many that cannot be found elsewhere.
 The preservation of this biodiversity is essential for maintaining the health and stability of the region’s ecosystems, which provide numerous benefits to local communities, including food, water, and medicine.
+At the same time, biodiversity and a healthy landscape is vital for tourism and forms the basis on which the industry is built upon.

 Thailand – Elephant Conservation in Kuiburi National Park